studioember/website/site/content/billsio/updates/v2.2.0/index.md

 > ![Export Bills & Payments](assets/export-bills.gif)
 > Pro tip, filter Bills by Account, Collection, or Tag to export specific Bills or Payments

-## 🎨 Refreshed Bill UI
+### 🎨 Refreshed Bill UI

 > ![New Bill UI](assets/bill-ui.png)
 > Easier to see due dates

-> Quick tap the favicon to jump to the Bill website URL
+### 🕸 Quick tap the favicon to jump to the Bill website URL

-> Tags are now visible in the Bill list
+### 🏷 Tags are now visible in the Bill list

 ## 🔨 Fixes

-Monthly cost calculation for non-repeating bills is resolved
+- Monthly cost calculation for non-repeating bills is resolved

-Deletion bug on archiving all bills in section
+- Deletion bug on archiving all bills in section
+- Updated Spanish translations